 Subsidiaries are all entities over which the Group has the power to govern the financial and operating policies, generally accompanying a shareholding of more than one half of the voting rights and taking into account the existence of potential voting rights.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date that control ceases.

 The purchase method of accounting is used to account for the acquisition of subsidiaries by the Group.
 The recognised identifiable assets, liabilities and contingent liabilities of a subsidiary are measured at their fair values at the date of acquisition.
-The interest of minority shareholders is stated at the non-controlling interest’s proportion of the fair values of the identifiable assets, liabilities and contingent liabilities recognised.
+The interest of minority shareholders is stated at the minority’s proportion of the fair values of the identifiable assets, liabilities and contingent liabilities recognised.
 Where necessary, adjustments are made to the financial statements of subsidiaries to bring the accounting policies used into line with those used by the Group.
 All inter-company transactions and balances between Group entities are eliminated on consolidation.

-(c) Joint ventures
+(b) Joint ventures

 An entity is regarded as a joint venture if the Group has joint control over its operating and financial policies.
 The Group’s interests in jointly-controlled entities are accounted for by proportionate consolidation, whereby the Group’s share of the joint ventures’ income and expenses, assets and liabilities and cash flows are combined on a line-by-line basis with similar items in the Group’s financial statements.
 Where necessary, adjustments are made to the financial statements of joint ventures to bring the accounting policies used into line with those used by the Group.
 The Group recognises the portion of gains or losses on the sale of assets to the joint venture that is attributable to the other venturers.
 The Group does not recognise its share of profits or losses from the joint venture that result from the Group’s purchase of assets from the joint venture until it resells the assets to an external entity.
-However, if a loss on the transaction provides evidence of a reduction in the net realisable value of current assets, or an impairment loss, the loss is recognised immediately.

 An entity is regarded as an associate if the Group has significant influence, but not control, over its operating and financial policies.
 Significant influence generally exists where the Group holds more than 20% and less than 50% of the shareholders’ voting rights.
 Associates are accounted for under the equity method whereby the Group’s income statement includes its share of their profits and losses and the Group’s statement of financial position includes its share of their net assets.
 Where necessary, adjustments are made to the financial statements of associates to bring the accounting policies used into line with those used by the Group.
 When the Group’s share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.
-Unrealised gains on transactions between the group and its associates are eliminated to the extent of the Group’s interest in the associate.
-Unrealised losses are also eliminated on the same basis unless the transaction provides evidence of an impairment of the asset transferred.

 Foreign currency translation